 Mobile geodatabases are intended for use by a single person or app at a time.
 As a result, there are only a few management tasks you perform on mobile geodatabases.
-They include creating, renaming, and moving the geodatabase.
+They include creating, renaming, moving, and compacting the geodatabase.

 Enterprise geodatabase management

 Enterprise geodatabases are stored inside a database.
 Geodatabases are supported in the following relational database management systems:

 - IBM Db2

 Typically, a large number of users access enterprise geodatabases.
 As a result, management is required to ensure the geodatabase is configured properly, people can access the data they need, and the database runs smoothly.

 Two types of administrators are involved in managing an enterprise geodatabase—the database administrator and the geodatabase administrator.

 - Database administrator—The database administrator is a user in the database management system with elevated privileges who is responsible for creating, maintaining, and upgrading the database.
 The database administrator is also responsible for adding and managing user accounts to control who has access to the database.

 - Geodatabase administrator—The geodatabase administrator owns the objects in the database that compose the geodatabase.
 The geodatabase administrator is responsible for maintaining and upgrading the geodatabase, and uses tools in ArcGIS to complete these tasks.
 The geodatabase administrator is slightly different depending on the database where the geodatabase is stored.
 For more information about the geodatabase administrator, see the information appropriate to the database you use:

 As with the geodatabase administrator, many administration tasks vary slightly from one database management system to another.
 Therefore, there is a section in the help specific to each supported database management system.
 Read the topics pertaining to the database management system you use.